We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Place a damp dish towel or cloth directly over the dent.

-- Set an iron on medium heat or on the steam setting, and run it over the towel for about thirty seconds to a minute—but don’t let the iron touch the carpet directly, as it could burn.
+- Set an iron on medium heat or on the steam setting, and run it over the towel for about thirty seconds to a minute (without letting the iron touch the carpet directly).
+You could also use a clothing steamer for this step if you’re concerned about burns.

 - Vacuum over the spot or fluff it up to make the fibers uniform and high.